128technology/docs/docs/config_multicast.md

 ### Multicast Configuration

+:::note
+BGP over SVR is a prerequisite for Multicast over SVR.
+:::

 The following components are necessary to configure multicast on the SSR.
 Configuration for each of the components is provided below, and a full example configuration is provided at the end of this process.

-:::note
-BGPoSVR is a prerequisite for Multicast over SVR.
-:::

 - Routing Interface: Specify the BGP over SVR interface
 - BGP over SVR: See [BGP over SVR](config_bgp.md#bgp-over-svr-bgposvr) for configuration details.